 Take the time to call your local health department and building departments before you sign a lease or long before you decide on a location.

 Often times, your local departments will have already prepared pamphlets or information on their website to help you determine their requirements for each specific type of business.
 If you live in a medium-to-large city, most likely your health department is already expecting you!

 Drop by, introduce yourself, pick up any pre-printed materials and ask for any necessary contacts.
 By being proactive and positive, you will be doing yourself a favor in the long run.
 Before you sign anything (lease, rental agreement) for your coffee shop or even your coffee drive-thru stand, get the thumbs up approval from your local building and health department.

 You can’t set up your coffee shop or opening your coffee stand alone.
 You will need help from agency employees – either from the health department, building department, or revenue office.
 Earnestly work with them and you will be just fine.

 Step 8: Decide on a Coffee Shop Name

-Choosing a name for your coffee shop is important.
+Choosing a name for your coffee shop is important – it brings life to your dream!
 But deciding on the right name for your new coffee business might harder than you think.
 Of course, you will want a name you personally identify with and which others will be able to identify easily.
 But you also want to check to see if your name isn’t already taken.
 You can do a quick search online but you can also check with your state’s trademark office.

 Additionally, use your friends and family as a sounding board for deciding on your final name.
 Choosing a business name can be an emotional and personal decision.
 You might love a particular name for your coffee shop, but if your friends or family members have doubts about it, do a little more thinking.